somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ###3.5 a result of "middle model" with RGB-type1 input

-As "middle model" feasibility study, I got examples that this model could not work well on, as belows.
+Using "middle model" with RGB input image after the type1-normalization, I got the frequency of the failure of it as below.
-Some classes appear to have some problems, other than the known troublesome class,
+This means there may be new trouble other than dataset issue described above.

 <!-- (array([ 1,  4,  3,  3,  0,  2,  4,  2,  1,  2, -->
 <!-- 	      0,  0,  0,  2,  0,  0, 22,  0,  1,  1, -->